-- All of our BOAS patients will then have our head nurse as their dedicated nurse with them at all times during the recovery process.
+- Our BOAS patients will then have our head nurse as their dedicated nurse with them at all times during the recovery process.

 - All of our BOAS patients will be offered an overnight stay for close monitoring.

-Tudor House’s popularity is forever growing around the UK as we are becoming increasingly famous for our love and understanding of bulldog breeds and BOAS surgery.
+Trusted Vet’s popularity is forever growing around the UK.
+We are becoming increasingly famous for our love and understanding of bulldog breeds and BOAS surgery.

 What is BOAS?

-Brachycephalic Obstructive Airway Syndrome (BOAS) is a recognised condition predominantly affecting certain dog breeds with shorter muzzles, flatter noses and wide shaped heads, known as brachycephalic breeds (‘brachy’ meaning short, and ‘cephalic’, meaning head).
+Brachycephalic Obstructive Airway Syndrome (BOAS) is a recognised condition.
+Predominantly affecting certain dog breeds with shorter muzzles, flatter noses and wide-shaped heads.
+These are known as brachycephalic breeds (‘brachy’ meaning short, and ‘cephalic’, meaning head).